data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

          | false | Use default Cipher list.
          | true  | Enables the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.

-   --sftp-server-command
-      Specifies the path or command to run a sftp server on the remote host.

-      The subsystem option is ignored when server_command is defined.

-   --sftp-key-exchange
-      Space separated list of key exchange algorithms, ordered by preference.

-      At least one must match with server configuration.
-This can be checked for example using ssh -Q kex.

-      This must not be set if use_insecure_cipher is true.

-      Example:

-          sntrup761x25519-sha512@openssh.com curve25519-sha256 curve25519-sha256@libssh.org ecdh-sha2-nistp256

-   --sftp-key-pem
-      Raw PEM-encoded private key.

-      If specified, will override key_file parameter.

-   --sftp-pubkey-file
-      Optional path to public key file.

-      Set this if you have a signed certificate you want to use for authentication.

-      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

-   --sftp-pass
-      SSH password, leave blank to use ssh-agent.

    --sftp-host
       SSH host to connect to.

       E.g. "example.com".

+   --sftp-md5sum-command
+      The command used to read md5 hashes.

+      Leave blank for autodetect.

+   --sftp-subsystem
+      Specifies the SSH2 subsystem on the remote host.

+   --sftp-set-env
+      Environment variables to pass to sftp and commands

+      Set environment variables in the form:

+          VAR=value

+      to be passed to the sftp client and to any commands run (eg md5sum).

+      Pass multiple variables space separated, eg

+          VAR1=value VAR2=value

+      and pass variables with spaces in in quotes, eg

+          "VAR3=value with space" "VAR4=value with space" VAR5=nospacehere

+   --sftp-user
+      SSH username.

+   --sftp-known-hosts-file
+      Optional path to known_hosts file.

+      Set this value to enable server host key validation.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+      Examples:
+         | ~/.ssh/known_hosts | Use OpenSSH's known_hosts file.

+   --sftp-key-use-agent
+      When set forces the usage of the ssh-agent.

+      When key-file is also set, the ".pub" file of the specified key-file is read and only the associated key is requested from the ssh-agent.
+This allows to avoid `Too many authentication failures for *username*` errors when the ssh-agent contains many keys.

    --sftp-chunk-size
       Upload and download chunk size.